Revizto data storage policy Follow

 - North America (USA)

 - Southeast Asia (Singapore)

 In all these locations, we host our cloud services on Amazon Web Services.
 Models and their revisions are hosted on Amazon S3.

 Our cloud servers are completely independent of each other.
-For example, if a customer is located in Australia/New Zealand, the license is issued to the Sydney server and the customer can only store their data in that location.
+For example, if a customer is located in Oceania, the license is issued to the Oceania server and the customer can only store their data in that location.
 They won’t be able to store their models on other Revizto servers as the access will be denied.
 No data is replicated to other locations and no data is copied by us from any of our locations.